persuaded9041/poke-solus-rgb/docs/FEATURES.md

     - He will trade you back any of your Pokémon, for the purpose of evolving any of the four trade evolutions.
     - Only a single trade animation will play (not two one after the other).
     - Another new NPC, a boy in Pewter City, will hint at the Trader's location.
-    - A new sign on Route 8, just outside of Lavender Town, will further advertise the Trader's services and location.
+    - A new sign on Route 8, just outside of Lavender Town, further advertises the Trader's services and location.

 3. **Porygon salesman**